microsoft/nn-Meter/docs/builder/rule_tester.md

 # Build the Rule Tester

-A rule tester creates a series of models (what we call "test cases" in nn-Meter), runs the models on a given device, profiles the model to get its latency, and finally, detects the fusion rules for every pair of ops.
+A rule tester creates a series of models (what we call "test cases" in nn-Meter).
+It runs the models on a given device, profiles the model to get its latency, and finally, detects the fusion rules for every pair of ops.
 To build a rule tester, there are four steps to implement the rule detection.

 ## Step 1.
 Prepare Backends and Create Workspace